LLNL/UnifyFS/docs/build-intercept.rst

     $ make
     $ make install

-To see all available build configuration options, type ``./configure --help`` after ``./autogen.sh`` has been run.
+To see all available build configuration options, run ``./configure --help`` after ``./autogen.sh`` has been run.

 ---------------------------